-Committees of the board of trustees - The fund has an audit committee comprised of John G. Freund, Pedro J. Greer Jr., Earl Lewis Jr. and Amy Zegart.
+Committees of the board of trustees - The fund has an audit committee comprised of Pablo R. González Guajardo, Pascal Millaire, Josette Sheeran and Amy Zegart.
 The committee provides oversight regarding the fund's accounting and financial reporting policies and practices, its internal controls and the internal controls of the fund's principal service providers.
 The committee acts as a liaison between the fund's independent registered public accounting firm and the full board of trustees.
-The audit committee held six meetings during the 2023 fiscal year.
+Five audit committee meetings were held during the 2024 fiscal year.

 The fund has a contracts committee comprised of all of its independent board members.
 The committee's principal function is to request, review and consider the information deemed necessary to evaluate the terms of certain agreements between the fund and its investment adviser or the investment adviser's affiliates, such as the Investment Advisory and Service Agreement, Principal Underwriting Agreement, Administrative Services Agreement and Plans of Distribution adopted pursuant to rule 12b-1 under the 1940 Act, that the fund may enter into, renew or continue, and to make its recommendations to the full board of trustees on these matters.
-The contracts committee held one meeting during the 2023 fiscal year.
+One contracts committee meeting was held during the 2024 fiscal year.

-The fund has a nominating and governance committee comprised of Merit E. Janow, Christopher E. Stone and Kathy J. Williams.
+The fund has a nominating and governance committee comprised of Vanessa C. L. Chang, Martin E. Koehler, William I. Miller and Christopher E. Stone.
 The committee periodically reviews such issues as the board's composition, responsibilities, committees, compensation and other relevant issues, and recommends any appropriate changes to the full board of trustees.
 The committee also coordinates annual self-assessments of the board and evaluates, selects and nominates independent trustee candidates to the full board of trustees.
 While the committee normally is able to identify from its own and other resources an ample number of qualified candidates, it will consider shareholder suggestions of persons to be considered as nominees to fill future vacancies on the board.
 Such suggestions must be sent in writing to the nominating and governance committee of the fund, addressed to the fund's secretary, and must be accompanied by complete biographical and occupational data on the prospective nominee, along with a written consent of the prospective nominee for consideration of his or her name by the committee.
-The nominating and governance committee held two meetings during the 2023 fiscal year.
+Three nominating and governance committee meetings were held during the 2024 fiscal year.